Court of Audit (Italy): Judgment of responsibility

 In the execution of its jurisdictional powers, the Court of Audit does not face the limitations of the ordinary judiciary in administrative matters.
-On the contrary, the Court determines both facts and law in a full and exclusive manner, because it is as special court.
+On the contrary, the Court determines both facts and law in a full and exclusive manner, as it is a special court.

 The Court of Audit has competence to judge matters of public accounts and especially the administrative responsibilities of public officials who are summoned to account for their activities in the event of economic loss to the state as a result of malicious or culpable behaviour.
 This competence has been recently extended to include organisations whose capital is controlled by the state or by other public entities.

 Although the regulations are contained in special laws (R.D.
 1038/1933), which belong to the Civil Procedure Rules, the procedure has many characteristics of a criminal process.
 Actions are initiated by a Prosecutor General and decisions are made by the jurisdictional division after a public hearing.
 Before the initiation of the action, the prosecutor must present an request for information (that is, to present documents or deductions within no less than 30 days) to the interested parties.
 The request for information has the characteristics of an investigation and grants on the right to a legal defence.
 After the period for the presentation of information has elapsed, the prosecutor has 120 days to take action (this period can be extended with the permission of the relevant division of the court).
 In this period, the prosecutor performs its investigative activities in order to determine wrongdoing.
 If the prosecutor decides to take action, it must submit a citation to the Court of Audit so that the president of the court can schedule a hearing.
 The act of citation must indicate the relevant facts and the foundation of the case.